-- Local government continues to undergo significant change, much of which has been driven by austerity measures.
+- Local government continues to undergo significant change, much of which has been driven by austerity measures, together with an increasing demand for services.
 In order to cope with this climate of austerity, authorities will need to continue to adapt the way in which they operate.
-Local authorities have responded by increasing collaboration and developing their role as 'enablers'.
-Authorities will continue to make difficult decisions which may mean that certain services are no longer provided, but in doing this they need to communicate effectively with their communities, service users, stakeholders and individuals to ensure that the most vulnerable citizens are protected. - 1.15 In addition to economic and financial challenge, the integrated health and social care programme, devolution, the Localism Act 2011, the Police Reform and Social Responsibility Act 2011, the Cities and Local Government Devolution Act 2016 and other key legislation have brought new roles, opportunities and greater flexibility for authorities. - 1.16 The development of combined authorities, devolution deals together with elected mayors brings about the chance to design governance structures from the bottom up.
-It provides the opportunity to ensure that the core principles of good governance covering openness and stakeholder engagement, defining outcomes, monitoring performance and demonstrating effective accountability are integrated and embedded within the new structures and that mechanisms for effective scrutiny are established.
-It is clear that to bid successfully for devolved power will require good governance to be demonstrated as well as crucial in using such powers effectively. - 1.17 Other developments are resulting from the Home Office's wider responsibility for fire, encouraging greater collaboration between 'blue light' services.
-Fire authorities are now looking at mergers and joint working proposals with each other plus wider collaboration with the police sector.

-New responsibilities and the development of innovative collaborative structures and ways of working provide challenges for governance such as ensuring transparency, and, in particular, for managing risk.
-Whether working with other authorities, public sector bodies, the third sector or private sector providers, local authorities must ensure that robust governance arrangements are established at the outset which provide for a shared view of expected outcomes supported by effective mechanisms for control and risk management thereby ensuring that the public purse is properly protected.
+Local authorities have responded by increasing partnership working and developing their role as 'enablers'.
+Authorities will continue to make difficult decisions which may mean that certain services are no longer provided, but in doing this they need to communicate effectively with their communities, service users, stakeholders and individuals to ensure that the most vulnerable citizens are protected. - 1.14 At the same time, local government has been undergoing significant change and the environment in which it works is increasing in complexity.
+In addition to economic and financial challenge, the Public Bodies (Joint Working) (Scotland) Act 2014 and other legislation have brought about new roles, opportunities and greater flexibility, as well as challenges for authorities. - the chance to design governance structures from the bottom up.
+It provides the opportunity to ensure that the core principles of good governance covering openness and stakeholder engagement, defining outcomes, monitoring performance and demonstrating effective accountability are integrated and embedded within the new structures and that mechanisms for effective scrutiny are established. - 1.16 The development of innovative collaborative structures and ways of working provide challenges for governance such as ensuring transparency, and, in particular, for managing risk.
+Whether working with other authorities, public sector bodies, the third sector or private sector providers, local authorities must ensure that robust governance arrangements are established at the outset.
+These arrangements should provide for a shared view of expected outcomes supported by effective mechanisms for control and risk management, thereby ensuring that the public purse is properly protected.
 It is vital that all joint arrangements observe all the principles of good governance and are managed and reviewed with the same rigour.